 Let her get a job.
 Let her work long hours for crappy pay with a mean employer and rude customers.
 If she wants to be a writer, she’ll have to be comfortable with hard work and low pay.
 Let her spend her own money on books and lattes – they’ll be even sweeter when she’s worked hard for them.

 Let her fail.
 Let her write pages and pages of painful poetry and terrible prose.
-Let her write painfully bad fan fiction.
+Let her write dreadful fan fiction.
 Don’t freak out when she shows you stories about Bella Swan making out with Draco Malfoy.
 Never take her writing personally or assume it has anything to do with you, even if she only writes stories about dead mothers and orphans.

 Let her go without writing if she wants to.
 Never nag her about writing, even if she’s cheerful when writing and completely unbearable when she’s not.
 Let her quit writing altogether if she wants to.